Home Pages, Sales Pages & Landing Pages... What's the Difference?

 Oftentimes the job of your home page is to educate visitors and offer a valuable opt-in so people will join your email list and give you the opportunity to build a relationship with them.

 Your home page is like your front yard.
 It's representing your business and hopefully feels like a place they'd like to come visit again... or maybe step up to the front porch and get to know you.

-This is a catch-all term for various pages that are slightly different — which is probably why it's the most confused page I know.
+This is a catch-all term for various pages — which is probably why it's the most confused page I know.

 (Hmm... maybe a bit like occupational therapy.
 Does anyone *actually* know what we do?)